Silos

 1. Instance placement currently follows a random sled selection strategy.
 This reduces the risk of application outage when instances are spread across different sleds.
 The strategy may, however, result in the inability to place a large instance when all sleds are relatively full.
 If you have large instances that are dynamically brought up and down, you may want to reserve a larger percentage of unallocated compute resources.

-2. Usable capacity may also be reduced when some of the sleds are taken out of service due to planned maintenance (e.g. software update) or unplanned outage.
+2. Usable capacity may also be reduced when some of the sleds are taken out of service due to planned maintenance (e.g., software update) or unplanned outage.

 Storage resources may be subject to contention to a lesser extent.
 The usable capacity represented in the system utilization view takes into account the 3x data replication factor and a fixed percentage overhead for snapshots and images.